kolserdav/dbconnect/README.md

 -$ `composer require kolserdav/dbconnect`
 -rename file .config-example to .config
 -move file .config in root of your site
--add in .config self variables
+-add in file .config self variables